Broadstone Mill, Reddish

-Broadstone Mill was a double cotton spinning mill on the eastern bank of the Stockport Branch Canal in Reddish, Stockport, Greater Manchester, England.
+Broadstone Mill was a double cotton spinning mill on the eastern bank of the Stockport Branch Canal in Reddish, an area of the Metropolitan Borough of Stockport, Greater Manchester, England.
 Construction of the twin mills commenced in 1903 and was completed in 1907.
 They closed in 1957, and the southern mill and engine houses were demolished in 1965.
 The northern block went into multiple usage.
 It is now part of the Houldsworth Village development and used as a centre for small businesses, and a shopping outlet.

 Location

 The double mills were built next to Houldsworth's Reddish Mills, fronting on the Stockport Branch Canal.
-It is close to Reddish South railway station on the Stockport to Stalybridge Line.
+It is close to Reddish South railway station on the Stockport–Stalybridge line.

 History

 The Broadstone Spinning Co., Ltd., Reddish, was incorporated in 1903, with the intention of erecting a large double mill.
 No. 1 mill covered 7,658 square yards, and No. 2 mill 8,457 square yards.
 Each mill was six storeys tall, 270 ft long by 143 ft.
 Work commenced on No. 1 mill at the end of 1906, and No. 2 mill a year later.
-The mills contained 260,000 mule spindles, and cost £480,000 when fully equipped.
+The mills contained 260,000 spinning mules, and cost £480,000 when fully equipped.
 They were entitled to draw water for the condensers directly from the canal at no cost.
 In 1919 the mills were sold to the Broadstone Mills Limited.

 The decline of cotton spinning was accompanied by high farce.
 In November 1958, the company sold a number of spinning mules as scrap for just over £3,000.
 By agreement, the machines remained in the mill over the winter.
 A small number had been broken and removed by April 1959, when the government announced a compensation package for firms that agreed to scrap spinning capacity.
 As the title in the mules had passed to the scrapman, it was decided that the company was not entitled to compensation amounting to over £60,000, despite the fact that the machinery was still on its premises.
 Actions in the High Court and the Court of Appeal in 1965 were fruitless.